tjd1234/cmpt135spring2024/obsidian/135website2024/Using Templates.md

 ```

 The only difference between them is that the first uses the type `int`, and the second uses the type `string`.

-Using a templates, we can write a single swap function that works with both `int`s and `string`s:
+Using a templates, we can write a single swap function that works with both types:

 ```cpp
 template <typename T>